lyndon-baylin/next-boilerplate/README.md

 # next-boilerplate

-A boilerplate and starter kit for NextJS project with minimal setup to get started
+A boilerplate for NextJS project with minimal setup to get started